Menu Close

 perinatal and postnatal mental health

 It’s important to know what to look out for, like feeling depressed or anxious, so that parents can get help and support early on.
-Understanding how new mums and dads might be feeling is super important.
 Studies have shown that women are more likely to be depressed during pregnancy.
-By talking about any changes in how they’re (or you’re) feeling, we can help make sure they get the support they need to feel happy and healthy.
+While it is estimated that up to 20% of women experience perinatal mental health problems, they are often not diagnosed or treated.
+Understanding how new mothers and fathers might be feeling and what support they need is crucial.

 Common myths